MEDIAN Function

 The mean helps you find the average of a set of numbers.
 You add all the values together and divide them by the number of values you added together.
 The mode you use is the repetitive number.
 It is the number you continue to see the most.

-When working on excel, most of the time, you are using large sets of data.
-To be able to find the median how we did above on a large set of data would take a very long time.
+When working on Excel, you are usually using large sets of data.
+Finding the median, as we did above, would take a very long time.
 Therefore, Excel provides a median function to make it easier for us.

 Using the median function in Excel will still give us the middle-value number from your data set.
 Typically when you work in finance or other jobs, such as actuaries that use large sets of data, you would use Excel to help.
 The function can give you the point at which your data is centered.